yuanqidu/yuanqidu.github.io/_pages/about.md

   * Application of Millimeter-wave Signals

 **News!**
+* 11/20 Accepted to be a Microsoft Learn Student Ambassador!
 * 11/20 Accepted to AAAI 2021 Student Technical Volunteer Program!
 * 11/20 I am glad to receive a NeurIPS 2020 Travel Award.
 Excited to attend NeurIPS 2020!
 * 10/20 I am glad to receive the AIJ AIIDE 2020 Attendance Fellowship!
 Thanks, AIJ!
 Can't wait to see the battle between AI agents and human players in strategy games like StarCraft!